 - Strengthen Partner Country Rapid Deployment Capabilities: GPOI assists select partner countries to strengthen and institutionalize capabilities and processes to rapidly deploy (< 60 days) to emerging crises.

 - Expand the Role of Women and Enhance Gender Integration: GPOI encourages women’s participation, integration, and leadership in peace operations; trains female peacekeepers; and integrates gender-related topics (such as preventing gender-based violence and sexual exploitation and abuse) into training for all peacekeepers.
-Since 2007, more than 9,300 female peacekeepers have participated in GPOI-facilitated training.
-Moreover, from June 2010 to June 2019, GPOI partners increased the number of deployed female military peacekeepers by 93%, as compared to a 27% increase among non-GPOI countries.
+More than 10,000 female peacekeepers have participated in GPOI-facilitated training.
+Moreover, from April 2010 to April 2020, GPOI partners increased the number of deployed female military peacekeepers by 114%, as compared to a 27% increase among non-GPOI countries.